luxonis/depthai-experiments/gen2-record-replay/encoding_quality/README.md

 ### Encoded mono streams quality

 We have been tested how the encoding of mono frames affects the disparity quality.
-For that, we have recorded raw mono and disparity stream, encoded mono streams with different profiles/quality and then compared the resulting disparity with the raw disparity using [SSIM](https://en.wikipedia.org/wiki/Structural_similarity) from Skimage package.
+For that, we have recorded raw mono and disparity stream, encoded mono streams with different profiles/quality and then compared the resulting "reconstructed" disparity with the raw disparity (ground-trouth) using [SSIM](https://en.wikipedia.org/wiki/Structural_similarity) from Skimage package.

 ## Results

 ![comparison](comparison_chart.jpg)

-The **Y axis** represents the SSIM score, 1 means that disparity from encoded mono stream is identical to raw disparity stream.
+The **Y axis** represents the SSIM score, 1 means that reconstructed disparity from encoded mono stream is identical to raw disparity stream.
 There is a yellow triangle (MJPEG) that has SSIM score of 1; that is the lossless MJPEG option (`encoder.setLossless(True)`).
 The **X axis** represents the size of the 2 mono streams at 720P, 150 frames in total (so 5 seconds of 30FPS footage).
 Less is better.

 So we abstracted these configurations into 4 user options - qualities of encoding - when using `depthai_record` module: